Serpent symbolism: Jewish beliefs

-Christian mythology
+Christian beliefs

 In the Gospel of John 3:14–15, Jesus makes direct comparison between the raising up of the Son of Man and the act of Moses in raising up the serpent as a sign, using it as a symbol associated with salvation: "As Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish but have eternal life".

-Muslim mythology
+Christian Tradition also identifies Satan as a talking serpent in the Old Testament's Garden of Eden who had tempted Eve with a fruit from the Tree of the knowledge of good and evil.
+Eve, as well as her consort Adam, were then punished by YHWH for their disobedience to commandments outlined prior to this; had lifespan decreased, for women to suffer in birthing, as well as other torments.

+Islamic beliefs

-The serpent is a recurrent motif in Islamic thought, appearing in both sacred texts and works of art.
-The creature is often seen as a symbol of evil.
-However, the serpent can also be seen as a positive figure.
-In Islamic tradition, the creature is often associated with wisdom and knowledge.
-In some works of Islamic art, the serpent is depicted as a guardian of the Quran, guarding the sacred text from harm.
+The serpent is a recurrent motif in Islamic thought, appearing in both sacred texts representing evil and works of art.
+The creature is often seen as a symbol of evil and punishment.
 The serpent is a complex figure in Islamic thought, appearing as both a symbol of evil and a figure of wisdom.
-The creature provides a reminder of the dangers of temptation, but also represents the potential for knowledge and enlightenment.
+Djinn, which are likewise figures of great potential mixed with danger, are also believed to appear in the form of snakes on occasion.

+The Arabian Flying Snakes, also known as Arabhar, are a part of Arabian folklore and are said to live near the Arabian Sea.
+These snakes are believed to have the ability to fly, and their name "Arabhar" means "Arab snake."

+The Islamic serpent generally follows in the tradition of earlier Abrahamic myths as a symbol for the seductive draw of wisdom.
+This symbolism is reflected in various stories and parables, such as the tale of the snake-catcher and the serpent from Rumi, which uses the serpent as a symbol for the sensual soul within human beings.
+Another story from Arabian mythology features the giant serpent Falak, which is said to live below the fish known as Bahamut and is mentioned in the One Thousand and One Nights as a dangerous monster.
+It is said that Falak only fears God's greater power, which prevents it from consuming all of creation.